tokio-rs/website/content/docs/io/async_read_write.md

 #[macro_use]
 extern crate futures;
 # fn main() {}
-use std::{io, mem};
+use std::io;
 use tokio::prelude::*;

 // This is going to be our Future.
-// In the common case, this is set to Reading,
+// In the common case, this is set to Some(Reading),
-// but we'll set it to Empty when we return Async::Ready
+// but we'll set it to None when we return Async::Ready
-// so that we can return the reader and the buffer. enum ReadExact<R, T> {
+// so that we can return the reader and the buffer. struct ReadExact<R, T>(Option<Reading<R, T>>);

-    Reading {
+struct Reading<R, T> {
     // This is the stream we're reading from.
     reader: R,
     // This is the buffer we're reading into.
     buffer: T,
     // And this is how far into the buffer we've written.
     pos: usize,
-    },
-    Empty,
 }

 // We want to be able to construct a ReadExact over anything